AlasdairF/Titlecase/README.md

 ##Example 2

+a very many exceptions exist. e.g. ussr IS FIXED. some guy with a ph.d knows what's going on. people forget rules like: on an in.

+    unformatted := `a very many exceptions exist. e.g. ussr IS FIXED. some guy with a ph.d knows what's going on. people forget rules like: on on on.` formatted := titlecase.Format(unformatted, titlecase.English)

+A Very Many Exceptions Exist; E.g. USSR Is Fixed; Some Guy With a Ph.D Knows What's Going On; People Forget Rules Like: On an In

+##Example 3

 della corte d'appello di roma nell'anno mdccclxxxi

     unformatted = `   della corte d'appello di roma nell'anno mdccclxxxi `